-Parents or guardians shall be kept informed concerning the progress of their student.
+Parents or guardians shall be kept informed concerning the progress of their students.
 Parent-teacher conferences are encouraged and may be requested by parents, guardians, or teachers.
 If the progress of a student is unsatisfactory in a subject, the teacher shall attempt to schedule a parent-teacher conference.
-In the conference, the teacher shall explain the reasons for difficulties and shall develop, cooperatively with the parents, a plan for remediation which may enhance the probability of the student succeeding.
-The school shall also send timely progress reports and issue grades for each nine-(9) week grading period to keep parents/guardians informed of their student's progress
+In the conference, the teacher shall explain the reasons for difficulties and shall develop, cooperatively with the parents, a remediation plan that may enhance the probability of the student succeeding.
+The school shall also send timely progress reports and issue grades for each nine-(9) week grading period to keep parents/guardians informed of their student's progress the report card to their child's homeroom teacher.
+The fourth nine-week report card will indicate grade advancement or retention.
+This report card need not be returned.